sunilsunny101/Crash-Analysis/README.md

 data (folder): Holds all the raw data essential for the crash analysis, ensuring easy access and reproducibility.

 output (folder): Houses the final analysis output, currently presented as a Google Colab notebook.
 Choosing this format facilitates interactive exploration for those familiar with the platform.
 Due to the relatively small size of the resulting dataframes, this approach proves efficient.
+    Within this directory, Analysis_output.txt contains the results of all the analyses conducted for this case study.

 transformations (folder): Embraces the core analysis code.
 Within this directory: